Oak apple: Formation

+Other galls

 Considerable confusion exists in the general literature between the oak apple and the oak marble gall.
 The oak marble is frequently called the oak apple due to the superficial resemblance and the preponderance of the oak marble gall in the wild.
 Other galls found on oak trees include the oak artichoke gall and the acorn cup gall, but each of these has its own distinctive form.